The Global Tobacco Control Research Programme

 The programme builds on previous research by team members that has produced detailed analyses of the strategies of transnational tobacco companies in a globalised economy; tobacco industry activities in low and middle-income countries; and challenges to implementation of effective tobacco control agendas.

-Current projects include promotion of Indigenous led action on tobacco control in Aboriginal communities; tobacco industry market strategies, product innovation and diversification; illicit trade in tobacco; the environmental impact of tobacco use; as well as comparative analysis of regulatory responses to the tobacco, alcohol and other health harming industries.
+Current projects include promotion of Indigenous led action on tobacco control in Aboriginal communities; tobacco industry marketing strategies, product innovation and diversification; illicit trade in tobacco; the environmental impact of tobacco use; as well as comparative analysis of regulatory responses to the tobacco, alcohol and other health harming industries.

 | In accordance with World Health Organization recommendations, and policies at institutions where our researchers are employed, the Global Tobacco Control Research Programme at Simon Fraser University will not engage with, or accept funding or support from the tobacco industry, or any allied or affiliated individuals or organisations such as the Phillip Morris-funded "Foundation for a Smoke Free World."
 This includes the e-cigarette and vaping industries, producers of other ‘new nicotine delivery devices’ and any associated organisations and representatives connected to the tobacco industry.